 Find out the date of last activity.
 This would be the date you last paid on the account or when you first got a letter in the mail demanding payment for any debt because of your delinquency.

 Look at the table above and find it for your state.
-Subtract the current year from the year of the last activity on the credit account and compare the result to the time period your state allows a creditor to collect a debt.
+Subtract the current year from the year of the last activity on the credit account.
+Then, compare the result to the time period your state allows a creditor to collect a debt.

 If the number of years on the statute of limitations is smaller than the current year minus the year of last activity, you should be in the clear.

 Let’s work through an example.
-Jim ordered some stuff on his credit card in 2016 and stopped making payments later that year.
-The bank sold this old debt to a third-party collection agency that is now trying to collect in 2021.
+Jim ordered some things on his credit card in 2017 and stopped making payments later that year.
+The bank sold this old debt to a third-party collection agency that is now attempting to collect in 2022.

-So you take 2016, which is the date of last activity on the account, and subtract it from 2021 and get five years.
+So, you take 2017, which is the date of last activity on the account, and subtract it from 2022 and get five years.
 Now you look at the state where you made the transaction or where you currently live, whichever one is greater, then you compare that time period to five years.

 You are “safe” from being sued over the debt because you have what is known as an absolute defense.
-You will not automatically win a debt collection lawsuit if you do not present this defense, however.
+However, you will not automatically win a debt collection lawsuit if you do not present this defense.
 You still have to go to court and raise the defense to prevent a judgment against you.

 Should I make a partial payment?

-You may think to yourself that even though the statute of limitations has expired, since you did technically borrow the money, maybe you should make some kind of partial payment.
+Even if the statute of limitations has expired, you may consider making a partial payment on the debt, as you did technically borrow the money.
 While that is a very noble sentiment, you should realize the implications of what you’re doing.
+In some states, making even a partial payment on the debt resets the time period.

 Resetting the Clock